I raised my cognac snifter and gave my two friends a solemn look.

 I jumped out of the way as the ’dozer moved toward me.
 With a tearing crash, it flattened the wall of my bedroom and the roof fell in.
 The kid laughed, clearly enjoying the destruction.
 He saw me and paused.

 “A worm!” he cried with delight and slewed the ’dozer bladed toward me.

 “Wait!”
 I screamed in panicked horror.
 “I’m not a worm!”

-The open blade loomed over me and I ran toward the back fence, but the kid was faster.
+The open blade loomed over me and I ran toward the back fence, but the kid moved faster.
 The blade scooped me up and the kid lifted the bulldozer.
 Enormous blue eyes peered at me.
-The kid wiggled his index finger and poked me.
+The kid wiggled his index finger and pushed me.
 I fell to the ground and shrieked in agony as I felt my broken ribs grate, hearing laughter that shook the air.

 Clutching my wounded side, I watched in dismay as the kid positioned the ’dozer over the ruins of my house.
 He shook the toy machine and I scrambled back as the blade tilted down.
 Realizing what he intended to do, I screamed, but it was too late.
 He scooped me up again.

 The blade tipped down and the kid shook the ’dozer, the action throwing me into the air.
 My mind going, not believing I was still sane, I fell helplessly into the ruins of my house studded with broken beams, bricks and roof tiles.
 I struck the jagged edge of a splintered beam and bright blood spurted from a gaping chest wound.
 Darkness prevented me from crying out in agony.